The Corporate Tax Planning Law Review: Ireland

-On 27 January 2021, the OECD/G20 Inclusive Framework on BEPS noted that 'political agreement on the scope and quantum of [Pillar 1 and Pillar 2] still needs to be resolved and the OECD will continue intensive discussions with the various dedicated working groups in the upcoming weeks and months to deliver a solution by mid-2021'.
+On 27 January 2021, the OECD-G20 Inclusive Framework noted that 'political agreement on the scope and quantum of [Pillar One and Pillar Two] still needs to be resolved and the OECD will continue intensive discussions with the various dedicated working groups in the upcoming weeks and months to deliver a solution by mid-2021'.

 iii EU Directive 2018/822 (DAC6)

-Finance Act 2019 enacts Directive 2018/822/EU (DAC6) into Irish law.
+The Finance Act 2019 enacted Directive 2018/822/EU (DAC6) into Irish law.
 This introduced a mandatory disclosure scheme that requires intermediaries and taxpayers to notify tax authorities when they promote or enter into cross-border arrangements with particular hallmarks.

-An arrangement will be 'cross-border' where it concerns either more than one EU member state or concerns one EU member state and a third country.
+An arrangement will be 'cross-border' where it concerns either more than one EU Member State or one EU Member State and a third country.
 A cross-border arrangement will be reportable if it falls within any one of the hallmarks set out in Annex IV of DAC6.
-Of the five categories of hallmarks, two must also satisfy a 'main benefit test' while the other three do not.
-The main benefit test will be met where obtaining a tax advantage (as defined in the Finance Act 2019) is one of the main benefits that a person may reasonably expect to derive from an arrangement.
+Of the five categories of hallmarks, two must also satisfy a 'main benefit test'.
+The main benefit test will be met where obtaining a 'tax advantage' is one of the main benefits that a person may reasonably expect to derive from an arrangement.

 Ireland has signed comprehensive double taxation agreements with 74 countries, 73 of which are currently in effect.
 The agreements cover direct taxes, which in the case of Ireland are the following: